aforren1/chrome-lag-test/README.md

  - `label`: string used to name the output JSON file
  - `on_frames`: number of frames to turn the square white per cycle
  - `off_frames`: number of frames to turn the square black per cycle
- - `cycles`: number of cycles to show
+ - `cycles`: number of on-off cycles to show
  - `device`: Expect the recording device?
 1 (yes) or 0 (no)

-The device is a Teensy 4.0 with a phototransistor connected to one of the analog pins (see the teensy/ folder for code).
+The device is a Teensy 4.0 with a phototransistor connected to one of the analog pins.
+See the `src/` subdirectories for code (uses PlatformIO to manage build tools/libraries).

 This uses the WebHID API, and so will only work on Chromium-derived browsers.

 TODO:
  - online latency estimation?
 Probably just need a median smoother for the photosensor to take out the N Hz flicker from the display?
 Otherwise looks like a pretty clean signal